Santa Tecla FC: List of coaches

-Santa Tecla has had 19 permanent managers since it first appointed Armando Contreras Palma as coach in 2007.
+Santa Tecla has had 20 permanent managers since it first appointed Armando Contreras Palma as coach in 2007.
 The longest serving manager was Osvaldo Escudero, who managed Santa Tecla for two years from May 2014 to May 2016.
 Edgar Henríquez "Kiko" won the club's first title, winning the Segunda División title in 2011, while Osvaldo Escudero "El Pichi" won the club's first Primera División de Fútbol de El Salvador (La Primera) title in 2015.
 This was followed by Ernesto Corti, who coached then to a second (2016) and third (2017) consecutive La Primera titles.
 Corti also won Copa El Salvador in 2017.
 Argentinian Christian Díaz made it four consecutive with the 2018 Apertura title.

+The current coach is Salvadorian Juan Ramón Sánchez.

 Club records

+The Mexican goalkepper Joel Almeida holds Santa Tecla overall appearance record having played in 223 matches over the course of 8 seasons from 2015 to 2020 and 2022 to 2023.
+Following him is former defeneder Juan Barahona who contested 222 matches over the course of 11 seasons from 1997 to 2008.

+The club's all-time leading scorer is Brazilian Ricardo Ferreira, who scored 81 goals while at the club from 2013 to 2018 and 2019 to 2020.
+Ricardo Ferreira is also third behind Joel Almeida and Juan Barahona in all time appearances having played in TBD matches during his 8-year stint at the club.
+Brazilian Ricardo Ferreira hold the record for most goals scored during a league season for Santa Tecla, he notched 10 goals, which he attained in the TBD season.

+Santa Tecla's biggest league victory is 8–0 which occurred during the 2016 season against Pasaquina.
+Santa Tecla biggest victory in the Copa El Salvador 6-1 Escuela de Fútbol de Guazapa in 2016-2017 edition of the competition.
+The club's biggest victory on the CONCACAF stage occurred during the 1995 season, where Santa Tecla defeated American-based club Seattle Sounders FC 2–1.

+Argentinian Osvaldo Escudero had the longest reign as Santa Tecla coach, with two years and six months (two consecutive) in charge, while Argentinian Ernesto Corti is the most successful coach in Santa Tecla history with two Primera division wins (Apertura 2016, Clausura 2017) and one Copa El Salvador (2016–2017) title.